S3-working-group/s3-practical-guide/content/src/patterns/sense-making-and-decision-making/co-create-proposals.md

 # Co-Create Proposals

 <summary>
-Bring people together to co-create proposals: tap collective intelligence, build sense of ownership and increase engagement and accountability.
+Bring people together to co-create proposals: tap collective intelligence, build a sense of ownership and increase engagement and accountability.
 </summary>

 There are many ways to co-create proposals.
 They typically follow a similar pattern: